FC Anzhi Makhachkala: Purchase

 On 30 January 2012, Roberto Carlos announced his plans to retire at the end of the season, despite his contract running until June 2013.
 He ended his football career on 1 August and took up a role as the club's director.
 The Russian club concluded the first season after the takeover, the 2011–12 season, with a fifth-place finish in the league, which qualified the club for the Europa League second qualifying round.
 In the Russian Cup, the club was eliminated in the round of 16 with an extra time loss against Dynamo Moscow.

 On 3 September 2012, the club signed Lassana Diarra on a four-year deal.
 On 10 October, Anzhi opened a youth academy, the first in Dagestan, in order to develop youth talents for the first team.
 The academy is being run by Anzhi Sporting Director Jelle Goes.
 On 2 February 2013, Willian joined the club from Shakhtar Donetsk for a €35 million fee.

-Anzhi finished the 2012–13 season in third place in the league, missing out of qualification for next season's Champions League.
+Anzhi finished the 2012–13 season in third place in the league table, missing out on qualification for the next season's Champions League.
+Anzhi began the campaign in great form, losing only once in their first 12 matches and even holding the top spot four times.
+However, they suffered a downturn in form after the new year, winning only three times in their final twelve matches, including a 4–0 defeat against Krasnodar in March.
 In the Europa League, they finished second in their group, and were eliminated in the round of 16 by Newcastle United with a last minute goal after beating Hannover 96 in the round of 32.
 They reached the Russian Cup final that season, losing to CSKA on penalties.

 On 22 July 2013, Hiddink resigned from his post as manager, ending an 18-month stint.
 His newly appointed assistant, countryman René Meulensteen, was promoted to the manager position.
 However, after 16 days as the team manager, Meulensteen was sacked.